Katsuya Susaki

 Katsuya Susaki (須崎 勝彌, Susaki Katsuya) was a Japanese screenwriter and novelist.
 He is perhaps best remembered for his contributions to war films, which drew on his personal experiences as a surviving kamikaze pilot.
 His works often explored themes of sacrifice, camaraderie, and the human cost of conflict, reflecting the emotional impact of losing comrades in battle.
+The film actors were often people who had experienced war first hand.

 Early life and education

-Susaki sometimes written as Suzaki, was born in Keijō, Korea, Empire of Japan on January 1, 1922.
+Susaki, sometimes written as Suzaki, was born in Keijō, Korea, Empire of Japan on January 1, 1922.
 His father worked for Mitsubishi Materials in Seoul at the time.
 After both of his parents died around 1941, Susaki moved to Kushikino, Kagoshima.
 In 1943, he graduated from the Faculty of Law, Tohoku University.

 World War II

 He was drafted into the Izumi Air Group as a second lieutenant during this period.
 He served on the Okinawa front and was stationed at Ibaraki Prefecture's Hyakuri Naval Air Corps until the war ended.
 He was also a surviving kamikaze pilot.